Smriti1996/conversational_ai_group_number_103/README.md

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│ Question: How did PayPal's revenue change from 2023 to     │
+│ Question: How did Apple's revenue change from 2023 to     │
 │           2024?                                            │
 ├─────────────────────────────────────────────────────────────┤
 │                                                             │
 │ 🔍 RAG System Response:                                    │
 │ ─────────────────────────                                  │
-│ Answer: "PayPal's revenue grew from $29.8 billion in 2023  │
+│ Answer: "Apple's revenue grew from $29.8 billion in 2023  │
 │ to $32.4 billion in 2024, representing an 8.7% year-over-  │
 │ year increase.
 The growth was driven by increased active   │
 │ accounts and higher payment volume, particularly in        │